JoANeS86/ML-on-Google-Cloud/notes.md

 **Design and Build an Input Data Pipeline**

+**tf.data** is a **TensorFlow API for efficiently loading, preprocessing, and feeding data** into machine learning models during training.

+**tf.data.Dataset** is a TensorFlow class that represents a collection of data elements (like images, text, or numerical data).
+It provides efficient ways to load, shuffle, transform, and batch data for training machine learning models.

+The **tf.data API** in TensorFlow provides the **tf.data.Dataset** abstraction to handle large datasets efficiently by loading and processing data in batches.
+It supports creating datasets from various data sources, such as text files (CSV, TFRecord) or binary files, and enables operations like shuffling, mapping, and batching.
+This API allows for progressive loading of data, avoiding the need to keep the entire dataset in memory.
+Through operations like `TFRecordDataset`, datasets can be loaded, shuffled, processed, and batched before training.
+The dataset elements are iterated over using a loop mechanism, with the iterator resource being properly disposed of when the dataset is no longer needed to prevent memory issues.

+Key steps for building efficient input pipelines in TensorFlow with **tf.data.Dataset**, especially when working with large datasets that don't fit into memory, are:

+1. **Creating Datasets**: You can create a dataset from in-memory data using `from_tensor` or `from_tensor_slices`.
+The former returns a single dataset element, while the latter creates separate elements for each row of the input tensor.

+2. **Loading Data**: For CSV files, `TextLineDataset` is used to load text data line-by-line, where each line is processed into a dictionary.
+You can apply transformations (like parsing CSV) via the `map` function.

+3. **Shuffling, Batching, and Prefetching**: To improve training efficiency, you can shuffle the data (recommended for training data only), batch it into manageable chunks, and prefetch to allow parallel data preparation while the model is training.

+4. **Working with Sharded Files**: For large datasets spread across multiple files, `list_files` can be used to gather filenames, which are then loaded into datasets.
+The `flat_map` function flattens multiple datasets into one for easier processing.

+5. **Performance Optimization**: Prefetching and multi-threading allow efficient parallelization, ensuring the CPU and GPU are fully utilized during training, which improves performance by reducing idle times.

+In short, tf.data.Dataset provides a flexible and efficient way to handle large datasets and create optimized input pipelines for training machine learning models.

 **Building Neural Networks witht he TensorFlow and Keras API**

 Keras is a neural network Application Programming Interface (API) for Python that is tightly integrated with TensorFlow, which is used to build machine learning models.
 Keras' models offer a simple, user-friendly way to define a neural network, which will then be built for you by TensorFlow.